Gravitational wave signatures of first-order phase transition in two-component dark matter model

 \section{Abstract}

 Here, we consider a classically scale-invariant extension of the Standard Model (SM) with two-component dark matter (DM) candidates, including a Dirac spinor and a scalar DM.
-We probe the parameter space of the model, constrained by relic density and direct detection, and investigate the generation of gravitational waves (GWs) produced by an electroweak first-order phase transition (EFOPT).
+We probe the parameter space of the model, constrained by relic density and direct detection, and investigate the generation of gravitational waves (GWs) produced by an electroweak first-order phase transition.
 The analysis demonstrates that there are points in the parameter space, leading to a detectable GW spectrum arising from the first-order phase transition, which is also consistent with the DM relic abundance and direct detection bounds.
-These GWs could be observed by forthcoming space-based interferometers such as the Big Bang Observer (BBO), Decihertz Interferometer Gravitational-wave Observatory (DECIGO), and Ultimate-DECIGO (UDECIGO).
+These GWs could be observed by forthcoming space-based interferometers such as the Big Bang Observer, Decihertz Interferometer Gravitational-wave Observatory, and Ultimate-Decihertz Interferometer Gravitational-wave Observatory.